 Contact us if you would like to use EvaSys to take the pulse of your students’ engagement and wellbeing during COVID-19 and beyond.

-We are also delighted to announce that we are able to offer a free pilot of our Student Pulse Survey for the first term/semester in 2020.
+We can also offer a free pilot of our Student Pulse Survey.
 Simply contact us to enquire, or head to the Student Pulse Survey page and complete the Request a Pilot form.
 We can deploy this in short timescales, working closely with you to optimise benefits.